MASTERVERSE New Eternia Snout Spout- SpartanNerd Unboxing and Review

 Do you agree or disagree, Hub City Geeks?
 Let me know in the comments!

-Many years ago, at about 5th-6th grade (I’m on the older side, so I might have been 11 turning 12,) I got some of the final Masters of the Universe Toys I would ever have for Christmas.
+Apparently at around 1987 when I was in 4th grade I got some of the final Masters of the Universe Toys I would ever have for Christmas.
 These were Tyrantisaurus, Rio Blast, Extendar, and Evil Lyn.
 So I took Tyrantisaurus and Evil Lyn with me to my grandma’s party, where I was promptly made fun of.
 (That’s a doll!
 You have a girls toy with a purple dinosaur!)
 Didn’t matter to me.
 I loved those toys!

 I haven’t owned an Evil Lyn since, (if you disregard the many MEGA ones I have.)
 So I didn’t even feel bad about picking up two at the same time.
 I got MASTERVERSE Movie inspired Evil Lyn, and MASTERVERSE Revelation Evil Lyn.
 (See the review of Movie Evil Lyn Here.)